6366295/br-plugin/README.md

 - IntelliJ IDEA
 - JDK 8

-To install the tool, you'll need:
+To use the tool, you'll need:
 - Android Studio

 To run the tool, you'll need: